 Motivating and Persuading: What to do and what NOT to do

-Part Three: Social Marketing: A Different Slant on Message Objectives
+Part Four: Social Marketing: A Different Slant on Message Objectives

-1. The “Price” of a new behavior (not just monetary, but with respect to personal effort and other resources required, and perceived benefits of changing the behavior);
+The “Price” of a new behavior (not just monetary, but with respect to personal effort and other resources required, and perceived benefits and costs of changing the behavior);

-Kotler’s and related work have had a substantial impact not only on the specific discipline of health and social communication.
-Behavioral economists have extended this focus to the broader domain of consumer behavior, manifested in concepts such as Gladwell’s The Tipping Point and Thaler and Sunstein’s Nudge.
+Kotler’s work has had a substantial impact beyond the specific discipline of health and social communication.
+Behavioral economists have extended this focus and that of B. F. Skinner's operant psychology to the broader domain of consumer behavior, manifested in concepts such as Gladwell’s The Tipping Point and Thaler and Sunstein’s Nudge.
 The latter work especially demonstrates how health behavior change can be optimized through environmental, economic, and policy changes that alter Kotler’s 5 P’s, especially price and place.

 Locate and examine two additional health and social communication pieces briefly, one using McGuire’s framework, and one using Kotler’s perspective.
 Which perspective do you think provides a clearer and more useful explanatory model, and why?